EvictionLab/eviction-lab-website/content/eviction-tracking/st-louis-mo.md

 {{% report_map shapes="/uploads/stlouis_shapes.json" data="/uploads/stlouis_map.csv" %}}

 # The geography of changes in eviction filings

-St. Louis is made up of 305 Census Tracts.
-In each of those Tracts, we map eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see steep declines in eviction filings across nearly the entire city.
+St. Louis is made up of 305 census tracts.
+In each of those tracts, we map the number of eviction filings over the last four weeks.
+If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018

 {{%/ report_map %}}

 {{% report_chart id="race" data="/uploads/stlouis_linechart.csv" %}}